khp53/prediction-on-binary-data/README.md

     or

-    Put all the files in a same folder from brightspace Open folder on terminal
+    Put A3_TestData.tsv, A3_TrainData.tsv and main.py files in a same folder from brightspace Open folder on terminal
     ```bash
     code .